BRITE-REU/programming-workshops/source/workshops/01_linux_bash/bash_scripting.rst

 ``$1`` and ``$2`` are the first and second arguments to the script.

+Let's experiment here.
+First, create a file named ``variables_test.sh`` and copy-paste the code above there.
+Next, try calling this file with ``myscript.sh`` as the first argument, and ``myscript2.sh`` as the second argument.
+What happened?

  .. note::

     * ``$0`` refers to the name of the bash script